 Answer – We have the stats in relation with the futures margin as well.
 There are three possible investment segment for futures, i.e. the currency futures, the equity futures and commodity futures, and the first two segments have the same margin rate of up to 1x.
 Commodity has a leverage of 1x.

 Ques – What is the Interest Charged on Margin Funding?

 Answer – There is an interest taken on the amount of exposure provided, as it is a loan lent by the individual.
 So, the designated rate is at the rate of 18% + GST, and the trader is obligated to pay it, alongside the principal amount or the amount of loan taken.

 Ques – What is the new pledge rule of SEBI?

 Answer – The new pledge rule signifies that the trader will not be able to avail for the margin benefit until and unless he or she pledge shares against it.
 Pledging is now mandatory, where the shares will stay back in the trader’s account as per the new rule.

-Ques – Does exposure changes with Scrip?
+Ques – Does exposure change with Scrip?

 Answer – Yes, the exposure is subject to change on the basis of particular scrips.
-All scrips are not the same as per the terms and conditions and hence, there are certain shares which cannot be entirely or partially purchased on the basis of leverage amount.
+All scrips are not the same as per the terms and conditions and hence, there are certain shares that cannot be entirely or partially purchased on the basis of leverage amount.